MandyAlford/rotten-tomatillos/README.md

 - Think deeply about React Lifecycle Methods.
 - Use propTypes for every component receiving props.
 - Write tests for React components and asynchronous functionality.
-- Utilize Redux for providing props from a unified prop store
+- Utilize Redux for providing props from a unified prop store.
-- Write tests for Redux actions and reducers.
+- Write full coverage tests for Redux actions and reducers.

 ---